realkalash/fluent_gpt_app/README.md

 1. Download the Fluent GPT App from [GitHub Releases](#).
 2. Follow the installation instructions specific to your OS.
+3. (Only windows) For using Search files functionality.
+Download the Everything search engine from [here](https://www.voidtools.com/support/everything/command_line_interface/) and place it inside the app folder.
+4. Download and install python from [here](https://www.python.org/downloads/).

+---
 (optional)

 ### Guide how to use keybindings: